pulibrary/njmaps_exhibit_archive/counties/mercer.md

 {% assign dir = "mercer" %}
 {% assign id = "1874-trenton-wall-map" %}
-{% assign title = "1874: City Bird's-Eye View.
-Fowler & Bailey. &quot;Trenton, New Jersey&quot; (Philadelphia: H. J. Toudy & Co., 1874) [Historic Maps Collection].
+{% assign title = "Fowler & Bailey. &quot;Trenton, New Jersey&quot; (Philadelphia: H. J. Toudy & Co., 1874) [Historic Maps Collection].
 Lithograph view, 58 × 81 cm.
 Scale: none given." %}
 {% include figure-right.html %}
 _First panoramic map of Trenton._ Thaddeus Mortimer Fowler (1842–1922) was probably the most prolific maker of bird's-eye views of American cities, with more than four hundred to his credit, covering twenty-one states and three Canadian provinces.
 Fowler lived in Trenton for part of his life and is buried in its Riverview Cemetery.
 The heyday of this map form was the post–Civil War era, up to the early twentieth century.
 Viewed from above at an oblique angle, the areas shown in these maps are not drawn to scale—rather, the maps emphasize street patterns, some individual buildings, and/or special landscape features.
 To accomplish the unique rendering, the artist first prepared a general frame of reference, possibly, in this case, drawing from the Trenton map in F. W. Beers's 1872 state atlas.
 He then would spend a considerable amount of time researching and walking the streets to render details accurately.
 These would be transferred, via the drafting technique of isometric projection, to the frame.
 Sometimes features were idealized to help local chambers of commerce portray their communities in an attractive and vibrant manner.
 These independently published maps were popular wall ornaments during the Victorian Age.